2.2 New Sequence of Play

 Entering an air interdiction hex costs +1 MP for units in Move mode, and in addition any road in such a hex costs a minimum of 1 MP per hex.
 This replaces the OCS 4.3 series rule on “trainbusting zones”.
 Air interdiction affects the mission hex and all surrounding hexes in this manner.
 In addition, Strategic mode units may not enter an air interdiction hex.
 Air interdiction zones also increase the MP costs for transport units and supply throw distance MP calculations; see the air missions section for further details.

 Air transport missions now occur in the air operations phase, not the movement phase.
-Ground units moved by air in the air operations phase may move 1/2 their MA in the normal movement phase.
-Supply points moved during the air operations phase may not be moved further by truck or wagon in the movement phase, in accord with “no leapfrogging” rules.
+Ground units moved by air in the air operations phase are tapped to show they previously moved by air, and may move only 1/2 their MA in the normal movement phase.
+They may change mode but may not enter Reserve or Strategic movement mode.
+Supply points moved during the air operations phase may not be moved further by rail, truck or wagon in the movement phase, in accord with “no leapfrogging” rules.
+They may be spent or “thrown” by direct draw and HQs.

 No other changes.